Resket Tower

 The Resket Tower (برج رسکت; also spelled Resget) is a monument in Sari, Iran.
 The tower was constructed in the 11th-century.
-A stucco is written on the entrance, in Arabic and Pahlavi, which states that the mausoleum was built for the two Bavandid princes Hormozdiyar and Habusiyar.
-The person behind the construction of the tower was most likely the father of the two princes, named Masdara.
+A stucco is written on the entrance, in Arabic and Pahlavi, which states that the mausoleum was built for the two Bavandid princes Hormozd-Yar and Qabus-Yar.
+The person behind the construction of the tower was most likely the father of the two princes.